 Be heroes, with some uncertainty

 One Punch Man: A Hero Nobody Knows proves itself technically valid, while lending its side to certain uncertainties on more than one occasion.
 Despite the title turns in a fairly stable and fluid way, settling around 60 FPS especially in the fighting, many times they are found lag e declines in performance sudden.
-This occurs especially when you are inside cities, and especially when traveling.
+This is especially true when you are inside cities, and especially when traveling.
 In certain situations then the NPC models are slow to load, and consequently it is necessary to wait a few seconds before being able to interact with them.
 These are not particularly serious shortcomings, but that nonetheless slow the game experience, it being understood that the title is still fully enjoyable.
 In the long run, moreover, the title can suffer a certain repetitiveness, both of the tasks to be carried out and of the battles to be faced.
 In this context, the advice is not to engage in too long sessions, but to approach the game a little at a time, to mitigate the effect as much as possible boredom and repetition.

 A decidedly valid experience

 One Punch Man: A Hero Nobody Knows, summing up, is an experience to try.
 The title is much more multifaceted and rich than it might seem, and is able to satisfy both fans of the series and lovers of fighting games.
 We are certainly not talking about a masterpiece, but about a work that knows what it is and what it does entertains without too many pretensions and above all without taking itself seriously, sharing the irony and comedy of the original anime.
-Not a game to buy absolutely blindly, however: if you are not fond of the manga or the animated series and easily accuse the repetitiveness, you can look elsewhere.
+Not a game to buy absolutely e blindly, however: if you are not fond of the manga or the animated series and easily accuse the repetitiveness, you can look elsewhere.
 If instead you are ready to take on the role of the hero and defeat the forces of evil, do not hesitate to put your hand on the pad, because the city needs you.